Interpreting Event-Studies from Recent Difference-in-Differences Methods: Mathematical Examination

 \section{Mathematical Examination}

-In this section, I show that the differences between the event-plots created by dynamic TWFE and the newer estimators stems from the asymmetric way that the newer estimators construct the pre-treatment and post-treatment coefficients.
+In this section, I show that the differences between the event-plots created by dynamic TWFE and CS and BJS stems from the asymmetric way that the newer estimators construct the pre-treatment and post-treatment coefficients.